Shiyuang-scu/ShapeCNF/README.md

-# ShapeCNF: Conditional Neural Field with Shape-Based Features for Change-Point Detection
+# Shape-Based Conditional Neural Field for Wrist-Worn Change-Point Detection

 This repository is the official implementation of our paper "Shape-Based Conditional Neural Field for Wrist-Worn Change-Point Detection".